qpointz/qsynth/README.md

 qsynth> info random_int
 # Show details about the random_int type

+qsynth> test random_int
+# Interactive test of random_int type:
+#   - Prompts for required parameters (min, max)
+#   - Shows optional parameters with defaults
+#   - Generates 10 sample values

 qsynth> exit
 # Goodbye!
 ```

+#### Auto-Completion Features

+The REPL shell includes intelligent auto-completion that supports:

+- **Incremental search**: Suggestions appear as you type
+- **Smart filtering**: Case-insensitive matching with both prefix and substring support
+- **Priority sorting**: Prefix matches appear first, followed by substring matches
+- **Context-aware**: Completion suggestions change based on the command and current argument position

+**Completion Examples:**
+- Type `run ` and press Tab to see all available experiments
+- Type `test ran` to see Faker types matching "ran" (e.g., `random_int`, `random_double`)
+- Type `preview ` to see model names, or `preview <model> ` to see schema names
+- Type `describe ` to see available options (model, schema, experiments)

 The REPL shell provides a convenient way to explore your data models and run experiments interactively without typing the full command-line each time.